Updates on two Philipstown projects

 “How much water is going to be sucked out of the aquifer we all count on?” asked Julia Famularo, a neighbor to the planned project.
 The Clove Creek aquifer is Philipstown’s largest.

 Garrison resident Noel Kropf also expressed fears for the aquifer.
 “It would be some sort of travesty” if a conservation subdivision produced more sprawl and conserved less land than a traditional one, he said.

 The Planning Board workshop begins on March 15 at 7 p.m. at the Old VFW Hall, 34 Kemble Ave., in Cold Spring.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.